 Is there a difference in how to use a charcoal toothbrush?

 Charcoal bristle toothbrushes work exactly the same way as your everyday toothbrush.
 That said, you may want to brush carefully at first.
-Activated charcoal is an abrasive and could be more irritating to your gums, even if the bristles are extra soft.
+Activated charcoal is abrasive and could cause irritation.

 Should I ask my dentist before using activated charcoal?

 Activated charcoal has been used for years in various ways.
 If you are using a known activated charcoal toothbrush as directed, there should be no danger.
-Of course, if you have dental health concerns or questions, it can't hurt to ask a dentist.
+Ask your dentist about specific concerns.